corrode/corrode.github.io/content/blog/prototyping/index.md

 4. lean into Rust's strong type system to catch errors early and help you refactor later

 All without having to switch languages during the project!
-It saves you the context switch between languages once you're done with the prototype.
-You can simply copy over the good parts and rewrite the rest.
+It saves you the context switch between languages once you're done with the prototype – you can simply copy over the good parts and rewrite the rest.

 Wouldn't it be nice if you could use the same language for prototyping and production?

-## Why Rust is great for prototyping
+## What Makes Rust Great for Prototyping

-Prototyping is a great tool for teaching concepts.
-I do this all the time with clients.
+Prototyping is a great tool for teaching concepts, and I do this all the time with clients.
-I prototype in Rust a lot when I need to explain systems-level concepts to clients or sketch out a prototype for a new project of my own.
+I prototype in Rust frequently when I need to explain systems-level concepts to clients or sketch out a prototype for a new project of my own.

-If I allow myself to try a few alternatives rapidly, this leads to more idiomatic code in the long run.
+When I allow myself to try a few alternatives rapidly, this leads to more idiomatic code in the long run.

-It's like sketching out or modeling a design of a physical product: problems become apparent and one can get a feeling for the real thing.
+It's like sketching out or modeling a design of a physical product: problems become apparent and you can get a feel for the real thing.
-Unlike a sketch or a model, however, the code can be turned into a fully functional version and often that happens in reality when prototypes make it to production.
+Unlike a sketch or a model, however, the code can be turned into a fully functional version, and that often happens when prototypes make it to production.

-That's not necessarily a bad thing if the prototype turned out to be robust, but if it isn't, at least Rust gradually guides us towards a better design.
+That's not necessarily a bad thing if the prototype turned out to be robust, but if it isn't, at least Rust gradually guides us toward a better design.
-In a sense it's more like a sketch before the painting.
-I can show it to others and they can give me feedback on it.
+In a sense, it's more like a sketch before the painting – I can show it to others and they can give me feedback on it.

-To me it's super nice to have a single language I know well and can do everything with.
+To me, it's super nice to have a single language I know well and can do everything with.
 A language that I can learn and understand all the way down to the implementation of the standard library (by going to the source code).
-Other languages are often written in a different language like C or C++ and it's hard to understand what's going on under the hood.
+Other languages are often written in C or C++, and it's hard to understand what's going on under the hood.

-When you explore a new language or a new domain, it's helpful to start with a prototype and not aim for a full-fledged production-ready solution right away.
+When you explore a new language or domain, it's helpful to start with a prototype rather than aiming for a full-fledged production-ready solution right away.
-Otherwise you get stuck in minor details and due to sunken cost fallacy you don't want to throw away the code you wrote so you end up keeping a suboptimal design.
+Otherwise, you get stuck in minor details, and due to sunk cost fallacy, you don't want to throw away the code you wrote, so you end up keeping a suboptimal design.

-Rust allows you to do just that.
+Rust allows you to avoid these pitfalls.

 Perhaps the most important point, however, is that at some point management will say "ship it" and you'll have to live with the code you wrote.
 In an ideal world, you'd have plenty of time to perfect the code, but in reality, deadlines are tight and you have to make compromises.
-If that is the case, a rewrite is often not an option.
+If that's the case, a rewrite is often not an option.
 Rust allows you to have a solid foundation from the beginning.
-With Rust, even the first version is typically good enough for production.
+Even the first version is often good enough for production.

-Here are my tips for prototyping in Rust.
+With that out of the way, let's dive into the practical aspects of prototyping in Rust.

-## What Rust Prototyping looks like
+## What Rust Prototyping Looks Like

 There's an overlap between prototyping and "easy Rust."

 You allow yourself to ignore some of the best practices for production code for a while.
 The difference is that you are aware that you are prototyping.
 It's a different mode of thinking: you are exploring!

 Allow yourself to take some shortcuts.
-During this phase, it is fine to throw away a lot of code and ideas.
+During this phase, it's fine to throw away a lot of code and ideas.
 Fake it before you make it.

 We can learn a few things from Python's book:

 - fast feedback loop
 - changing your mind is easy
-- it's also simple to use. you don't have to deal with errors: it throws exceptions
+- it's simple to use: you don't have to deal with errors – it throws exceptions
 - there is very little boilerplate
 - easy to change code, experiment, throw away code, refactor
 - you can write a script in a few lines, you don't have to compile it

 The goal is to get close to that experience in Rust.
 We want to make changes quick and painless and rapidly iterate on your design without painting ourselves into a corner.

-## Tips and tricks for prototyping in Rust
+## Tips And Tricks For Prototyping In Rust

 ### Start small

-Turns out you can model a surprisingly large system with just a few types and functions!
+It turns out you can model a surprisingly large system with just a few types and functions!
-The main idea is to defer all the unnecessary parts to later; by using a "simple Rust" if you will.
+The main idea is to defer all the unnecessary parts to later by using a "simple Rust" if you will.

 It's possible, but you need to switch off your inner critic who always wants to write perfect code from the beginning.
 Don't let perfect be the enemy of good.
 Rust enables you to comfortably defer perfection.
 You can make the rough edges obvious so that you can sort them out later.

 One of the biggest mistakes I observe is an instinct to jump on local debt that itches an engineer's perfectionist side when it doesn't have a broad enough impact to warrant the effort.

 You need to be in a different mode of thinking: you are exploring!
 Allow yourself to write bad code and fail.
 Failing is fine if it's fast.
 Find a lot of ways how not to do it very quickly!
 We need to find a way to get fast feedback.

 ### Use simple types

 Even while prototyping, the type system is not going away.
 But we can at least make it easier on ourselves.

 Use simple types like i32, String, Vec in the beginning.
 It will get more robust later.

-You can always replace `String` with `&str` and `Vec` with `&[T]` later in case you'd like to avoid heap allocations and optimize for performance.
+You can always replace `String` with `&str` and `Vec` with `&[T]` later if you'd like to avoid heap allocations and optimize for performance.

-Same with replacing a `Box` with `&` or `&mut`.
+Same goes for replacing a `Box` with `&` or `&mut`.

 ### Make use of type inference